Serre-invariant stability conditions and Ulrich bundles on cubic threefolds: Introduction

-In Proposition \ref{prop.2-dim} we apply the method in \cite{bayer:stability-conditions-kuznetsov-component} to construct stability conditions on $\ku(X)$ via the embedding of $\ku(X)$ in $\Db(\PP^2, \cB_0)$ \cite{macri:acm-bundles-cubic-3fold}.
-These stability conditions are Serre-invariant as shown in Section \ref{sec-Srreinvariance}.
-Since the stability conditions constructed in \cite{bayer:stability-conditions-kuznetsov-component} are also Serre-invariant by \cite[Corollary 5.5]{pertusi:some-remarks-fano-threefolds-index-two}, we deduce that all the stability conditions constructed on $\ku(X)$ up to now are Serre-invariant.
-Theorem \ref{thm_1} follows then from Theorem \ref{thm_uniqueSinv_intro}.
-An interesting question would be to understand whether the property of Serre-invariance characterizes the stability conditions on $\ku(X)$.
-This fact together with Theorem \ref{thm_uniqueSinv_intro} would allow to show that there is a unique orbit of stability conditions on $\ku(X)$, in analogy to the case of curves of genus $\geq 2$ \cite{macri:stability-conditions-on-curves}.
+In Proposition~\ref{prop.2-dim} we apply the method in~\cite{bayer:stability-conditions-kuznetsov-component} to construct stability conditions on $\ku(X)$ via the embedding of $\ku(X)$ in $\Db(\PP^2, \cB_0)$; see~\cite{macri:acm-bundles-cubic-3fold}.
+These stability conditions are Serre invariant, as shown in Section~\ref{sec-Srreinvariance}.
+Since the stability conditions constructed in~\cite{bayer:stability-conditions-kuznetsov-component} are also Serre invariant by~\cite[Corollary 5.5]{pertusi:some-remarks-fano-threefolds-index-two}, we deduce that all the stability conditions constructed on $\ku(X)$ up to now are Serre invariant.
+Theorem~\ref{thm_1} then follows from Theorem~\ref{thm_uniqueSinv_intro}.
+An interesting question would be to understand whether the property of Serre invariance characterises the stability conditions on $\ku(X)$.
+This fact together with Theorem~\ref{thm_uniqueSinv_intro} would allow one to show that there is a unique orbit of stability conditions on $\ku(X)$, in analogy to the case of curves of genus at least $2$; see~\cite{macri:stability-conditions-on-curves}.